 Here are the main reasons people sometimes consider Lucid Dreaming to be scary..
 Don’t worry, keep reading and we’ll discuss each one…

-There are many different things you can do with regards to Lucid Dreaming, you can explore alien worlds, experience all sorts of things, really whatever you can imagine, but there are some instances where you’ll ‘imagine’ something which you’re not quite prepared for.
+There are many different things you can do with regards to lucid dreaming.
+You could explore alien worlds, experience all sorts of things, really whatever you can imagine, but there are some instances where you’ll ‘imagine’ something which you’re not quite prepared for.

-This is probably the main thing that will scare you in a Lucid Dream, part of the process of inducing a lucid dream is ‘sleep paralysis’.
+Sleep paralysis is probably the main thing that will scare you in a lucid dream, part of the process of inducing a lucid dream is ‘sleep paralysis’.

 It’s easy to forget, and this is why many people consider this area of Lucid Dreaming to be scary.
 As long as you focus on the awareness, keep your mind awake and remember that whatever you see from the moment you start sleep paralysis, is a dream.
 Nothing more.